 If the data on the persistent disk is important, you can either keep the disk or create a snapshot of the persistent disk and delete the disk to save on costs.
 You can create another disk from the snapshot when you need the data again.

 To stop an instance:

-In the Google Cloud Platform Console, navigate to the:
+In the Google Cloud Platform Console, go to the VM Instances page.

 Select one or more instances that you want to stop.

-At the top of the VM instances page, click Stop.
+At the top of the VM instances page, click Stop stop.

 For more information, see Stopping an instance.

 In the GCP Console, go to the VM Instances page.